thehyve/delphyne/docs/code_mapper.rst

             'ICD10CM', restrict_to_codes=['R51', 'T68', 'B36.0'])

 If the same mapping dictionary is going to be used in several transformations, it is more efficient to instantiate it as a wrapper attribute since repeated dictionary creation can take up considerable time.
+This is especially true for long `restrict_to_codes` lists, or when no `restrict_to_codes` argument is provided.

 Using a mapping dictionary
 ----------------------------

-The dictionary `lookup()` method provides a way to retrieve mapping information for a single source term at a time:
+The mapping dictionary :mod:`~src.delphyne.model.mapping.code_mapper.MappingDict.lookup()` method provides a way to retrieve mapping information for a single source term at a time:

 .. code-block:: python

    mapping = mapping_dict.lookup('R51')

-The method retrieves by default a list of :class:`~src.delphyne.model.mapping.code_mapper.CodeMapping` objects, capturing information about both the source and target terms.
+The method retrieves by default a list of :mod:`~src.delphyne.model.mapping.code_mapper.CodeMapping` objects, capturing information about both the source and target terms.
+If a code is not found in the mapping dictionary, :mod:`~src.delphyne.model.mapping.code_mapper.MappingDict.lookup()` generates a :mod:`~src.delphyne.model.mapping.code_mapper.CodeMapping` object with both `source_concept_id` and `target_concept_id` set to `0`.

 If you are only interested in the target `concept_id`, use the option `target_concept_id_only=True`.
 Also note that sometimes a single source term can have multiple mappings to standard `concept_id`;
 to return a single match in all cases, use `first_only=True`.